Modern Slavery Statement — Commercial Waste Upminster

 These supplier audits are tailored to the nature of the service, with higher frequency where risk indicators are present.

-Graphic indicating annual review and compliance metrics Transparency and reporting are central to our approach.
+A young woman with light brown hair and a neutral expression holding a light blue recycling bin filled with various plastic bottles, containers, and bottles, standing outdoors against a plain blue background.
+The bin features a white recycling symbol on its side and contains a mix of transparent and coloured plastic items, some with caps and labels visible.
+The image subtly relates to waste management and rubbish collection services, with an emphasis on recycling and environmentally responsible disposal practices, possibly in a setting near Upminster or the surrounding area where commercial waste management services are offered by companies like Commercial Waste Upminster.
+Transparency and reporting are central to our approach.
 We maintain multiple, accessible reporting channels for concerns about modern slavery, so that employees, contractors and third parties can raise issues safely and without fear of reprisal.
 Reporting options include confidential internal reporting pathways, anonymous reporting mechanisms and escalation to senior management where necessary.
 All reports are investigated promptly and thoroughly by a dedicated compliance team.
 Reporting channels are publicised internally and integrated into training so that anyone involved with commercial waste in Upminster knows how to raise concerns.

 Due Diligence and Training